jmarinbynder/bynder-scala-library.g8/README.md

 scalacheck_version [1.16.0]:
 ```

 This creates the complete scaffolding for a new `Scala` Library project.
-There is a minimum amount of boilerplate code that you will override in your implementation, to test that everything worked correctly run the following from the new project's root directory:
+There is a minimum amount of sample code that you will override in your implementation, to test that everything worked correctly run the following from the new project's root directory:

 ```shell
 sbt test